Most people have some nicotine cravings and withdrawal symptoms when they give up smoking.

 - do something physical such as a yoga stretch, walking up the stairs or sweeping the kitchen

-- do a short relaxation exercise
+- do a short exercise to manage stress

 Delay